Smudge202/smudge202.github.io/_posts/2016-07-29-clean-space-worst-enemy.md

 _Image from [9gag](http://9gag.com/)_
 {: style="font-size: 12px; text-align: center;"}

-In this article, I'm going to examine a [user story](https://en.wikipedia.org/wiki/User_story) for _Clean Space_, which I hope will demonstrate how much thought should be put into these scenarios and provide amples hints regarding game content.
+In this article, I'm going to examine a [user story](https://en.wikipedia.org/wiki/User_story) for _Clean Space_, which I hope will demonstrate how much thought should be put into these scenarios and provide ample hints regarding game content.

 ## User Story